Beit She'arim necropolis: Second Temple period

 Beit She'arayim was founded at the end of the 1st century BCE, during the reign of King Herod.
-The Roman Jewish historian Josephus Flavius, in his Vita, referred to the city in Greek as Besara, the administrative center of the estates of Queen Berenice in the Jezreel Valley.
+The Roman Jewish historian Josephus, in The Life of Flavius Josephus, referred to the city in Greek as Besara, the administrative center of the estates of Queen regnant of Cyrenaica Berenice II in the Jezreel Valley.

 Roman and Byzantine periods

 After the destruction of the Second Temple in 70 CE, the Sanhedrin (Jewish legislature and supreme council) migrated from place to place, first going into Jabneh, then into Usha, from there into Shefar'am, and thence into Beit She'arayim.
 The town is mentioned in rabbinical literature as an important center of Jewish learning during the 2nd century.
-Rabbi Judah the Prince (Yehudah HaNasi), head of the Sanhedrin and compiler of the Mishna, lived there.
+Rabbi Judah ha-Nasi, head of the Sanhedrin and compiler of the Mishnah, lived there.
 In the last seventeen years of his life, he moved to Sepphoris for health reasons, but planned his burial in Beit She'arim.
-According to tradition, he owned there land he received as a gift from his friend, the Roman emperor Marcus Aurelius Antoninus.
+According to tradition, in Beit She’arim he owned land he received as a gift from his friend, the Roman emperor Marcus Aurelius Antoninus.
 The most desired burial place for Jews was the Mount of Olives in Jerusalem, but in 135 CE, when Jews were barred from the area, Beit She'arim became an alternative.
-The fact that Rabbi Judah was interred there led many other Jews from all over the country and from the Jewish Diaspora, from nearby Phoenicia to far-away Himyar in Yemen, to be buried next to his grave.
+The fact that Rabbi Judah was interred there led many other Jews from all over the country and from the Jewish diaspora, from nearby Phoenicia to far-away Himyar in Yemen, to be buried next to his grave.

 Almost 300 inscriptions primarily in Greek, but also in Hebrew, Aramaic, and Palmyrene were found on the walls of the catacombs containing numerous sarcophagi.